 Sports Franchise Valuation Services & More

 Additionally, there is no industry publication reliably instructive as to what the true value of major league professional franchises are since most professional franchises are privately owned and do not publish annual financial statements.
-Publications that currently attempt to value professional sports franchises are usually operating on data that is publically available, such as attendance and average pricing for tickets sold or other information, that is anecdotally available.
+Publications that currently attempt to value professional sports franchises usually are operating on data that is publically available like attendance and average pricing for tickets sold that is anecdotally available.

-Investment bankers, brokers, and sports consultants representing potential buyers have traditionally used a wide array of data points when trying to determine a recommended acquisition price for professional sports franchises.
+Traditionally, investment bankers, brokers, and sports consultants representing potential buyers used a wide array of data points when trying to determine a recommended acquisition price for professional sports franchises.
 None of the information is used in a singular fashion, and a great deal of thought is put into how all of the information and measurable inputs to be acquired interact with each other both quantitatively and qualitatively.

 All of the aforementioned data is reviewed and looked at in full context with historical audited financial statements and current team forecasts for future operations as these experts try to estimate the future earnings potential for the franchise.

 Only after completing a thorough review of all the data should anyone attempt to forecast the value of a franchise.

 An Asset Valuation, i.e. Purchase Price Allocation, is a recommendation as to the Fair Value of the assets acquired in a team.
 The purpose of this valuation is to meet both tax and financial reporting requirements.
 This type of analysis is complex, and a thorough understanding of the accounting and tax rules is required.

 No other firm has performed more purchase price allocations in the last decade than SVC.
 We have performed over 40 of these types of valuations for teams across North America and the United Kingdom.